-The data from this research were analyzed by SPSS 23.0 (SPSS Inc., IBM, USA) using descriptive and analytical statistics.
-To asses the differences, a one-way ANOVA was conducted, followed by Tukey's supplementary test and complemented by the Kolmogorov-Smirnov test to evaluate the data's normality.
-The non-parametric Kruskal-Wallis test was used to assess the differences between groups and determine if there were statistically non-normal distributions.
-P<0.05 was considered statistically significant, and p<0.01 was considered highly statistically significant.
+Data of this research were analyzed by SPSS 23.0 (SPSS Inc., IBM, USA) using descriptive and analytical statistics.
+To evaluate the differences, a one-way ANOVA was conducted, followed by Tukey's supplementary test and complemented by the Kolmogorov-Smirnov to evaluate the data's normality.
+Non-parametric Kruskal-Wallis test was used to check the differences between groups to determine if there were statistically non-normal distributed.
+P < 0.05 was considered statistically significant, and P < 0.01 was considered to be highly statistically significant.